-Pavement wear is assumed to be relatively less for cartage of production to and from rating units within the distance than for those outside the distance.
+Pavement wear is assumed to be relatively less for cartage of production to and from rating units located nearer to state highways than for those located further from them.

-To account for this difference in pavement wear and therefore in pavement maintenance cost, the net-PCMIbase for each industry is multiplied by a distance factor.
+To account for this difference in pavement wear and therefore in pavement maintenance cost, the net-PCMIbase for each industry is multiplied by a location factor.

-The distance factor is greater than 1 for rating units outside the zone ("far") and is less than 1 for rating units inside the zone ("near").
+The location factor is greater than 1 for rating units outside the zone ("far") and is less than 1 for rating units inside the zone ("near").
 The choice of factors is at the discretion of the Council.
-Together their impact is to shift the burden of the net-PCMI-base more onto rating units whose HCVs travel greater distances on low volume roads.
+Together their impact is to shift the burden of the net-PCMI-base more onto rating units whose HCVs travel further on low volume roads.